8dcc/EverhoodCorridor/README.md

-# EverhoodCorridor
+## Everhood corridor
-Python script for walking in a funny pixel game.
-I need help.
+**Python script for walking in a funny pixel game.
+I need help.**

+Love the game btw.